8area8/Book_Scraper/README.md

 <hr/>

 ### Notes:
+- For some reason, the loading bar doesn't load while its working...
-- the app should take around 2 min to finish, please be patient
+- It should take around 2 min to finish, please be patient.

 ### Now, using a CMD on **Windows/Unix**
 * Then : <br/>